 Many times developers will copy and paste code directly from the documentation into their application.
 Then they will usually tweak it a little bit for their specific parameters or methods.

 Make sure that the code works.
-When I first used this Mashape code sample,
+When I first used used some sample

 datatype.
 As a result, the code didn’t work (it returned the response as text, not JSON).
 It took me about 30 minutes of troubleshooting before I consulted the